Joint State Estimation Under Attack of Discrete Event Systems: The joint state estimation problem

-In this subsection we formalize the possible goals of the attacker on which we are focusing in this paper.
-To this aim we introduce a relation $\mathcal{R} \subseteq 2^X \times 2^X$, called {\em misleading relation}.
+In this subsection we first describe the possible goals of the attacker on which we are focusing in this paper.
+Then we formalize the problem statement.
+To this aim we introduce a relation $\mathcal{R} \subseteq 2^X \times 2^X$, called a \emph{misleading relation}.
 If $s$ and $s'$ in $E_o^*$ denote, respectively, the generic uncorrupted and corrupted observation of the operator, the goal of the attacker is achieved whenever

 i.e., whenever the pair (set of states consistent with the uncorrupted observation, set of states consistent with the corrupted observation) belongs to $\mathcal{R}$.
-The following definition formalises this.
+The following definition formalizes this.